emily343/RateMyTrip/README.md

-# RateMyTrip
+# CityRate

-**RateMyTrip** is a web application that creates a travel community where users can share city reviews, rate destinations, and connect via a public bulletin board.
+**CityRate** is a web application that creates a travel community where users can share city reviews, rate destinations, and connect via a public bulletin board.
 Most content is publicly viewable, but users must be logged in to post reviews or messages.

 ## Features